 Who is your audience?
 What platforms do they prefer?
 How old are they?
 What times are they most often on social media?
 All of this should factor into your strategy – and a good strategy will help you find the best answers to those questions.

-For instance, if your target demographic most often uses Instagram, then you should be posting your content on Mondays and Thursdays, at any time other than 3-4pm – but if they prefer Twitter, 3pm is one of the best times to post.
-Videos are best posted in the dark: 9pm to 8am.
+For instance, if your target demographic most often uses Instagram, you should be posting your content on Mondays and Thursdays, at any time other than 3-4 pm – but if they prefer Twitter, 3 pm is one of the best times to post.
+Videos are best posted in the dark: 9 pm to 8 am.

-Random content posts are stabs in the dark, but a good social media strategy can help you learn from your analytics to find out when in particular your target demographic is most likely to interact with your social media.
+Random content posts are stabs in the dark.
+Still, a good social media strategy can help you learn from your analytics to find out when your target demographic is most likely to interact with your social media.

 7 steps for your social media strategy